sbt/sbt-jni/README.md

 Run `sbt +publishLocal` to build and use this plugin locally.

 ## Copying
 This project is released under the terms of the 3-clause BSD license.
-See LICENSE for details.
+See [LICENSE](./LICENSE) for details.

+`javah` is released under the terms of the MIT license since it uses Glavo's [gjavah](https://github.com/Glavo/gjavah).
+See [LICENSE](./plugin/src/main/java/ch/jodersky/sbt/jni/javah/LICENSE) for details.